NSWI170 Computer Systems

 We have decided to give the students one special dispensation during the exam.
 A student may decide to leave the test after the testing session has started.
 However, the exam term would be forfeited (the same way as if the student did not arrive without a due excuse) and each student can do this at most once.
 This way you can avoid receiving a bad mark in case you underestimate the preparation and you realize this during the test.
 On the other hand, once the test is graded, the received mark will be always written in the SIS.

-The test results may be consulted after the test, but as a general policy, we will not give you the exact correct answers nor corroborate your assumptions about correct answers.
+The test results may be consulted after the test with the teacher, but as a general policy, we will not give you the exact correct answers nor corroborate your assumptions about correct answers.
 However, we will gladly clarify any principles and explicit knowledge that were used in particular questions.

 Creating new sets of questions is quite time-consuming and we would like to prevent the students from studying the answers to particular questions instead of studying the course itself.
 Therefore, publishing test questions is strictly prohibited!